strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 #### Add a Category to a Restaurant

-Go to [_Collection types > Restaurants_](http://localhost:1337/admin/plugins/content-manager/collectionType/application::restaurant.restaurant) in the left-hand menu, and click on `Biscotte Restaurant`.
+Go to [_Collection types > Restaurants_](http://localhost:1337/admin/plugins/content-manager/collectionType/application::restaurant.restaurant) in the main navigation, and click on `Biscotte Restaurant`.

 In the right sidebar, under **Categories (1)**, click on **Add an item…** and select `Brunch`.
 Click **Save**.

 ### Step 3: Set Roles & Permissions

-1. Click on _General > Settings_ at the bottom of the left-hand menu.
+1. Click on _General > Settings_ at the bottom of the main navigation.
 2. Under _Users & Permissions Plugin_, choose [**Roles**](http://localhost:1337/admin/settings/users-permissions/roles).
 3. Click the **Public** role.
 4. Scroll down under **Permissions**.